DIY Home Energy Audit: Guide to Energy Savings

 4. HVAC and water heating

 Filter check: A dirty furnace filter forces the system to work harder.
-Check yours; if it's gray and fuzzy, replace it.
+Check yours; if it's gray instead of white, replace it.

 | Problem Area | How to Find It (Detection) | How to Fix It (The DIY Solution) |